roguesir/DL-ML-project/README.md

 # convolutional-extractor
-- Convolutional SVM
+- -Convolutional SVM
-- Convolutional Clustering
+- -Convolutional Clustering

 ## Convolutional SVM
 This project use the convolutional neural networks method to extract the photo features which are the input for svm slassifying.
 - Using ConvNets to extract features for SVM classifying